sokcheng/Kitsuchan-NG/README.md

 * `API_KEY_IBSEARCH` - API key for IbSear.ch.
 You can get one for free with no registration.
   The `ibsearch` command will refuse to run without this.
 * `COMMAND_PREFIX` - Override the command prefix with anything of your liking.
-* `WHITELIST_NSFW` - This contains a list of channel IDs for which NSFW content may be posted.
-  Channel IDs are stored as SHA-512 hashes.
 * `EXTENSIONS` - This overrides the bot's default extension list.

 For your convenience, a `config.json.example` file is provided.
 In the future, one objective of